ChenS0407/test/reference/faqs/user-guide.md

 # Service log

-Blue Shield logs are stored by service.
+BKCI logs are stored by service.

 The log directory is /data/bkce/logs/ci/